-Adult Drug Court: The Ninth

-Circuit Court Orange/Osceola Drug Court Program Office (OCDCPO) was started in 2000.
+Adult Drug Court: The Ninth Circuit Court Orange/Osceola Drug Court Program Office (OCDCPO) was started in 2000.
 This is a diversionary program created for nonviolent, felony drug offenders who have admitted guilt.
-It provides for identification, evaluation, case management and placement of substance abuse offenders into treatment services.
+It provides for identification, evaluation, case management, and placement of substance abuse offenders into treatment services.
 The drug court judge reviews progress reports and holds biweekly status hearings for the participants.
 Participants who do not comply with the rules appear before the judge for appropriate action (sanctions).
-In fiscal year 2009-2010, in Orange County, 756 referrals were made to OCDCPO, of which 597 were referred to the treatment provider for treatment services, 299 were admitted to treatment, 269 were court ordered, 64 were unsuccessful and 70 graduated from the program.
-In fiscal year 2009-2010, in Osceola County, 95 defendants were accepted into the Felony Adult Drug Court Program.
-During this period, 72 defendants successfully graduated, resulting in a 76 % successful completion rate.
+In fiscal year 2010-2011, there were 767 referrals to OCDCPO in Orange County, of which 616 were referred to the treatment provider for treatment services, 244 were admitted to treatment, 100 were unsuccessful, and 185 graduated from the program.
+In 2011, 128 defendants were accepted into the Adult Felony Drug Court Programs in Osceola County.
+During this period, 59 defendants successfully graduated.
 For information about the Osceola County Adult Drug Court Program, call 407-742-2431.
 In Orange County, call 407-836-0501.

 Delinquency Drug Court: When juveniles' illegal behavior is exacerbated by substance abuse, select delinquency cases are referred to a special docket handled by a designated judge.
 The juvenile drug court judge maintains close oversight of each case.
 This program is part of a court initiative that established interagency cooperation focused on developing a judicial-led treatment program.
 The fourphase outpatient model includes an aftercare component.
 Case management personnel make regular school and home visits and require that all participants undergo random urinalysis testing.
-The Juvenile Delinquency Drug Court Program was recognized and honored as a "Mentor Court" by the U.S. Department of Justice,

-Office of Justice Programs Drug Courts Program Office.

-In Orange County, for fiscal year 2009-2010, 76 juveniles were admitted and 57 were discharged, of which 31 were successful graduates, amounting to a 63% successful completion rate.
-The Drug Court Program Office is currently applying for a SAMHSA grant for the expansion of Juvenile Drug Court, which will increase the population of the Delinquency Drug Court Program.
-Osceola County began a Juvenile Drug Court Program in October 2003 thanks to a grant from the U.S. Department of Justice.
+The Juvenile Delinquency Drug Court Program was recognized and honored as a "Mentor Court" by the U.S. Department of Justice, Office of Justice Programs Drug Courts Program Office.
+In Orange County, for fiscal year 2010-2011, 82 juveniles were admitted and 35 were discharged, of which 19 were successful graduates, amounting to a 54% successful completion rate.
+In 2011, 21 defendants were accepted into the Juvenile Drug Court Program in Osceola County.
+During this period, 19 defendants successfully graduated.
 For more information, in Orange County call 407-836-9500 and in Osceola County call 407-742-2518.